SUDEEP-M-SHETTY/SUDEEP-M-SHETTY/README.md

 - 👋 Hi, I’m @SUDEEP-M-SHETTY
-- 👀 I’m interested in
+- 👀 I’m interested in basically anything that amazes me
 - 🌱 I’m currently learning python and web3
 - 💞️ I’m looking to collaborate on web application development
 - 📫 How to reach me- sudeepmshettysms@gmail.com